Guiladg/HeLat-description/readme.md

 Each letter in the aramean or ancient hebrew alphabets has a corresponding latin letter, besides if it sound is usually written with two letters for phonetic porpuses (e.g.: ts or sh).
 The names of the letters are the hebrew ones, not the latin nor any latin-written language name.

+## Consonants

+There are 23 consonants in the alphabet, the 22 of the traditional alphabet plus one, because şin and ṣin are differentiated.
+Three letters have two different glyphs for the two sounds they represent, but they are not consider as six letters.
+Every glyph has just one sound.

+Consonants are used only to represent consonantal sounds, they are never written to archive a vowel sound.
+If a word ends with an A sound it would never be written with a ending hei or alef.
+The same goes for the middle of the word with letters alef, yud and vav.
+There are exceptions for the above, they would be explained later.

+There are not final consonants as in the aramean alphabet, the same glyph is used for any part of the word.

+## The Vowels

+The voweling system is built on top of the five latin vowels with their original sounds and similar to nowdays spanish, protugues or italian.
+The name of those letters are their own sound, as it is on those languages.

+## Full alphabet

 | Uppercase | Lowercase | Qal up. | Qal low. |     | Uppercase | Lowercase | Qal up. | Qal low. |
 | --------- | --------- | ------- | -------- | --- | --------- | --------- | ------- | -------- |
 | Ʌ         | ʌ         |         |          |     | S         | s         |         |          |